Oak Fire: Full containment expected by Wednesday, CAL FIRE says

-The Oak Fire was sparked near the community of Midpines between Mariposa and Yosemite National Park.

-Investigators are still trying to figure out what started the fire, which has been burning for over two weeks.
+Investigators are still trying to figure out what started the fire, which has been burning for more than two weeks.

 Officials are urging anyone who needs information to call the Oak Fire information line: 844-MMU-FIRE (844-668-3473)